Acyl-CoA dehydrogenase (NADP+)

-Thus, the two substrates of this enzyme are acyl-CoA and NADP^{+}, whereas its 3 products are 2,3-dehydroacyl-CoA, NADPH, and H^{+}.
+The two substrates of this enzyme are an acyl-CoA and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are the corresponding 2,3-dehydroacyl-CoA, reduced NADPH, and a proton.
+The enzyme does not alter the length of the chain attached to coenzyme A but creates a double bond adjacent to the carbonyl group.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is acyl-CoA:NADP+ 2-oxidoreductase.
 Other names in common use include 2-enoyl-CoA reductase, dehydrogenase, acyl coenzyme A (nicotinamide adenine dinucleotide, phosphate), enoyl coenzyme A reductase, crotonyl coenzyme A reductase, crotonyl-CoA reductase, and acyl-CoA dehydrogenase (NADP+).